Price of football: Ticket price cuts 'unrealistic' says Deloitte

 Calls for a reduction in ticket prices have been branded as unrealistic by a football finance expert.

-The Football Supporters' Federation wants Premier League clubs to fund a cut with money from a new television deal.
+The Football Supporters' Federation wants Premier League clubs to fund a cut with money from

 But finance firm Deloitte says the income generated by the deal is likely to go on increased wages for players.